Dutch Blitz: Point scoring

 Usually more rounds are played until one player reaches 75 cumulative points, yet some games have gone on for days at a time.

 Variations

 A variation of the game relies on larger-sized cards and can be called "Full Contact Dutch Blitz", "Running Dutch Blitz" or "Life Size Dutch Blitz".
 The larger cards must be physically run to their respective piles.
-This can also be a team game and is a popular activity at church retreats.
+This can also be a team game.

 An expansion pack is available for the game that makes the game playable for 5 to 8 players.
 The expansion changes the colors of the existing Pump, Carriage, Plow, and Pail.